cesar-rolli/ytgo/readme.md

 # ytgo
-A CLI tool to download YouTube videos in any resolution.
+A CLI tool to download YouTube videos and playlists in any resolution.
 It download in 24 or 60 FPS automatically.

 # Flags
 ```bash